-To disengage your new rotor again, you will need a puller M27x1,25 (part-no.: 99 99 799 00 -Not provided!-).
+To disengage your new rotor again, please use only a puller M27x1.25 (Not provided!).

-ATTENTION: Don't use a claw puller, otherwise you will loosen the magnets.
+Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off.

-Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the dynamo side of the engine.
+Make sure your motorcycle rests securely on her centre stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.

-Disconnect your battery and take it out of the motorcycle.
-Note that you will install a 12 volts system, so you will either need a 12 volt battery or you use the option of driving without battery.
-If there are bullseye indicator at your bike, you have to installate a electrolyt capacitor (min. $20.000\mu F/16V$) for smoothing the pulsing voltage instead of the battery.
-It might be that your local road traffic regulations demand the existence of a parking light facility (and hence battery).
+Disconnect the battery and take it out of the motorcycle.
+Note that you will install a 12 volts system, so you will either need a 12 volt battery or you use the option of driving without a battery.
 You will still have to replace all lightbulbs to 12 volt ones.
 The horn may stay at 6 volts.